-This is a drastic measure, but every traveller should carry some sort of basic kit.
+This is a drastic measure, but every traveler should carry some sort of basic first-aid kit.

 Ensure your vehicle has an adequate supply of fuel and ensure mobile phones are fully charged.

 Zimbabwe is a country that has suffered due to its leaders.
-This has made the country, particularly rural areas dangerous to travellers.
+This has made the country, particularly rural areas dangerous to travelers.